 - Use the passports at an Olympic obstacle course you create in your home or classroom.
 Place a stamp on the back of the passport for each obstacle they complete.

 - Fill out the passports after reading a book about the Olympics or an Olympic event.
-We really like the book Elympics
+We like the book Elympics

 - Put them in a center along with Olympic symbols for the children to explore.